Faculty Evaluation and Awards

 - Activity in professional societies and organizations such as offices held, responsibility for program planning, committees, etc.

-- Professional development activities such as seminars/workshops, internships/practica, extended learning courses, post graduate courses, study abroad experiences.
+- Conducting professional development activities such as seminars/workshops, internships/practica, extended learning courses, post graduate courses, study abroad experiences.

 - Invited seminars, talks, review panels, workshops, reports, etc.